Seafood Watch: Projects and collaborators

 Producers are encouraged to improve their fishing or farming habits through technical assistance, policy management, and even assurance in the sustainable seafood industry.
 Seafood Watch aims to target all levels of the seafood supply chain in their quest for sustainability.

 Seafood Watch partners with zoos, aquariums, science museums, nature centers, and other non-profits to promote sustainable seafood.
 Its business and culinary initiatives assist seafood buyers, distributors, retailers, food service professionals, and chefs in moving the marketplace towards environmentally responsible fisheries and aquaculture operations.
 The Monterey Bay Aquarium's Ocean Conservation Policy team works to advance policies and management measures to improve traceability in the global seafood supply chain; eliminate illegal, unreported and unregulated fishing; strengthen and advocate for fisheries management; and restore shark and bluefin tuna populations.

 Industry criticism

 Industry organizations have pushed back against Seafood Watch's efforts.
-After publication of a sustainable sushi guide, the National Fisheries Institute, a seafood industry trade group, wrote on its blog that the guides were "confusing and contradictory", adding that they did not fully take into account the economic, environmental and social aspects of seafood sustainability.
+After publication of a sustainable sushi guide, the National Fisheries Institute, an industry trade group for seafood, wrote on its blog that the guides were "confusing and contradictory", adding that they did not fully take into account the economic, environmental and social aspects of seafood sustainability.